Alternative Drug Abuse Recovery Program For Overcoming Drug Addictions

 Tags: Smoking - Nicotine Addiction

-The global tobacco industry has a strategy to target young people and adults in the developing world, ensuring that millions of people become fatally addicted every year.
-The targeting of young women in particular is highlighted as one of the “most ominous potential developments of the epidemic’s growth”.
+This results from a global tobacco industry strategy to target young people and adults in the developing world, ensuring that millions of people become fatally addicted every year.
+The targeting of young women in particular is highlighted as one of the “most ominous potential developments of the epidemics growth”.

 [Read more →]